It’s quite funny when you think about it. Both Pampers and Luvs are actually made by the same company – Proctor and Gamble.

 This is something you are either going to love, tolerate or hate.

 Luvs, for some bizarre reason, have decided that their diapers should smell like a combination of baby powder and perfume.
-Perhaps they thought it would either help make your baby smell great, or more likely, mask the smells they make in their diaper.
+Perhaps they thought it would either help make your baby smell great or, more likely, mask the smells they make in their diaper.
+Personally, I use a lot of actual baby powder!

 If this is something you think you won’t like, skip the Luvs.